RishabhR0y/RishabhR0y/README.md

 - 👋 Hi, I’m @RishabhR0y
 - 👀 I’m interested in ...
 Data Science , AI Projects & Coding
-- 🌱 I’m currently learning ...
-Electronics & Communication Engineering
+- 🌱 I’m currently pursuing ...
+B.Tech in Electronics & Communication Engineering
 - 💞️ I’m looking to collaborate on ...
 Data Science Projects as well as latest AI projects
 - 📫 How to reach me ...
 Contact-9625964626